All Episodes

 I really do.

-I I might even fund it.
+I might even fund it.

 Research something called relationship analysis.

-Keith Ellison, Democrat in Minnesota stand, called September 11th the juggernaut that led to war, tolerating torture and increased discrimination against religious minorities.
+At an appearance before a group of atheists in Minnesota, Keith Ellison, Democrat in Minnesota stand, called September 11th the juggernaut that led to war, tolerating torture and increased discrimination against religious minorities.

-Hitler used the 1933 burning of the Reichstag, the German Parliament building to suspend constitutional liberties, and that's what Ellison was saying that Bush was trying to do here.
+Hitler used the 1933 burning of the Reichstag, the German parliament building, to suspend constitutional liberties.

-And he called him Busch Hitler.
+And he called him Bush Hitler.

 The ADL released a statement Tuesday calling on Ellison to apologize for his comments.

-On the administration's response to 9-11, the conduct of the war on terrorism, liking it to Hitler's rise to power and Nazism is odious, demeans the victims of 9-11, the brave American men and women engaged in the war on terror.
+Abraham Foxman, the national director, called the comparison outrageous and offensive to all Americans, whatever his views may be on the administration's response to 9-11, the conduct of the war on terrorism, liking it to Hitler's rise to power and Nazism is odious, demeans the victims of 9-11, the brave American men and women engaged in the war on terror.

 Furthermore, it demonstrates a profound lack of understanding about the horrors that Hitler and his Nazi regime perpetrated.

-Um pondering whether to go forward here verbally.
+Now, this is the nation's first Muslim congressman, pondering whether to go forward here verbally.

-Let me take a break and ponder it further.
+Ladies and gentlemen, let me take a break and ponder it further.

-Michael Vick, indicted by a federal grand jury on dog fighting charges.
+Michael Vick indicted by a federal grand jury on dog fighting charges.

-Well, charges relating to the dog fighting probe uh connection with the property that he owned in Virginia.
+Well, charges relating to the dog fighting probe connection with the property that he owned in Virginia.

 I read the indictment.

-Uh you never know.
+You never know.

 But if that stuff in there is true, the degree of cruelty to those dogs is breathtaking.